Muhammadasharmian/Sorting-algorithms/README.md

-# Sorting-algorithms-
+# Sorting-algorithms
-This repository is about various sorting algorithms that i have studied over the course of my degree.
+This repository contains various sorting algorithms that I have studied throughout my degree.